Bruno17/multiTV/module.md

 ---- | ----------- | -------
 radioTabs | Tabs in the datatable editing layer are displayed as radio buttons.
-The button state is saved in *fieldTab* column of each table row (this column has to exist). | false sorting | Enable sorting by column header. | false {:.table .table-striped .table-hover}
+The button state is saved in *fieldTab* column of each table row (this column has to exist). | false sorting | Enable sorting by column header. | false sortindex | Column name that ist used as sorting index.
+The column type has to be integer and it should contain an autoincremented index (see in [Fields](#fields)) as default value. | false
+{:.table .table-striped .table-hover}